Skip to main content

 Email [email protected]

 Society of St Vincent de Paul They can provide emergency food relief food parcels and signposting to other services.
-Visit Society of St Vincent de Paul website (link opens in new window)
+Visit Society of St Vincent de Paul.

 Call 028 9035 1561

 Salvation Army They can provide emergency food relief as a one-off for people in crisis.
-Visit Salvation Army website (link opens in new window)
+Visit Salvation Army.

 Call 028 9032 9429

 The Consumer Council Helpful information and advice on saving money while shopping and when using energy in the kitchen, as well as links to other useful resources to help with food costs.
-Visit The Consumer Council website (link opens in new window)
+Visit the Consumer Council.

 Love Food Hate Waste Love Food Hate Waste can help you waste less and save your money.
 Visit their website for information on food portions and meal planning, recipes, saving time and money.
-Visit Love Food Hate Waste website (link opens in new window)
+Visit Love Food Hate Waste.

 • Help for families and children